HarshBasrani/lazyUI/README.md

 - No `bg-[url(...)]` injections.
 - No dangerous `<script>` tags.
-- strict adherence to your configured colors and spacing.
+- Strict adherence to your configured colors and spacing.

 ---